Return to site

-1. Bay Harbour Market
+1. Bay Harbour Market in Houtbay

 Housed inside an old, weathered fish-factory building at the edge of a Houtbay harbour, this market is the ultimate Friday night institution.
 The air inside is thick with a mouthwatering blend of wood-fired pizza, sizzling seafood and spicy, slow-cooked potjiekos bubbling in iron cauldrons.
 It's a sensory overload of live acoustic music, local craft beers and artisan gin bars.
 Bumping elbows with residents on long, shared wooden benches while digging into a steaming plate of comfort food captures the incredibly warm, inclusive and celebratory spirit of the local community.

-2. Oranjezicht City Farm Market
+2. Oranjezicht City Farm Market in Granger Bay

 Held every Saturday and Sunday morning at the historic Granger Bay precinct near the V&A Waterfront, this market is a cherished weekly ritual.
 It brings independent farmers and artisan makers directly to the public, offering tables piled high with organic heirloom vegetables, freshly baked sourdough loaves and handcrafted cheeses.
 The food stalls are a dream, serving everything from artisanal breakfast bowls and vegan treats to gourmet egg rolls and freshly pressed juices.
 Grabbing a pasture-raised breakfast and sitting on a straw bale overlooking the ocean is the definitive way to start a Cape Town weekend.
+They also offer a weekly bounty of certified organic, hyper-local produce that you can order via WhatsApp or a subscription service and collect directly from the original farm site at 87 Upper Orange Street.
+In my books, farm to table produce is a must-have.

-3. The Old Biscuit Mill
+3. The Neighbourgoods Market at The Old Biscuit Mill in Woodstock

 Located in the heart of the gritty, industrial neighbourhoods of Woodstock and Salt River, this converted historic mill grounds Cape Town's creative culinary scene.
 On weekends, it hosts a vibrant food market where global street food flavours, ranging from authentic dumplings to artisanal tacos, line the brick pathways alongside independent fashion and design pop-ups.
 It is loud, trendy, and packed with young creatives, making it the perfect spot to graze on diverse bite-sized treats while discovering the city’s newest independent clothing labels and contemporary art pieces.

-5. Eastern Food Bazaar
+5. Eastern Food Bazaar in the City Centre

 A bustling and beautifully chaoti downtown food hall that stretches a full city block between Long and Parliament streets.
 The interior is decorated with ornate, imported wooden arches, but the real draw is the aromatic, affordable food.
 Vendors line the long corridor, serving massive, steaming portions of fresh tandoori chicken, fragrant lamb curries, giant garlic naans and spicy shawarmas straight off the grill.
 It is a fast-paced cultural crossroads where office workers, students and travelers sit side-by-side to enjoy some of the most flavour-packed East Asian meals in the city centre.